Aashish-star/AcharyaPrashantAssignment/README.md

 ---------------------
 docker run -p 8080:8080 --name assignmentcontainer assignment-image

+Dependent API:: From API 2 you will get the accessToken , That you need to pass in API 3 Part 1 and refreshToken you need to pass API 4.
+Started from Bearer to end
+Independent API:: No dependecy to other

 # API-1: SIGN-UP API (Success response) (INDEPENDENT API)

 curl --location "http://localhost:8080/api/user/sign-up" ^